INVEST IN UJIMA

 How long has Ujima been around?

 The seed of Ujima was planted during a Boston Community Finance Study group which began in the summer of 2014.
 Volunteers organized to form the Boston Ujima Project throughout 2015, and in August 2016 Ujima held a “Solidarity Summit,” bringing together 175 people to democratically lend $20,000 to five local Black & immigrant-owned businesses.
 In 2017, Ujima hired our first director, Nia Evans, and shortly thereafter began accepting members.
 From the fall of 2017 and the fall of 2018, Ujima built a membership of almost 400 people and held five neighborhood and citywide planning assemblies.
+To date, Ujima built a membership of almost 700 people and held six neighborhood and citywide planning assemblies.

 What is the relationship between Boston Ujima Project and Boston Impact Initiative?